phoboslab/JavaScriptCore-iOS/UPDATING.md

 - It's probably simpler and faster not to make duplicates, but just set the xcconfig files on the existing targets
 - The step to mod the script for "Generate Derived Sources" can probably be avoided by mucking with the build settings EXECUTABLE_PREFIX (`lib`) and EXECUTABLE_EXTENSION (`a`) to make the output file name match what the script expects.
 - Can the product type be set from an xcconfig file?
 Perhaps using the PRODUCT_TYPE and/or PACKAGE_TYPE build settings?
+- For some reason the WTF headers get included in the JavaScriptCore.framework.
+Probably something I'm missing.